isage/ds4ambi/README.md

 Ambilight-like plugin to use with ds4 lightbar.
 Works on PSTV or Vita with minivitatv

+Right now this plugin is participating in [KyuHEN Contest](https://kyuhen.customprotocol.com/en/)

 ## Usage

 There are two versions: